 - Discuss the importance of studying economics

-- Explain the relationship between production and division of labor
+- Explain the relationship between production and division of labour

 - Evaluate the significance of scarcity

-At its core, Economics is the study of how humans make decisions in the face of scarcity.
+Economics is the study of how humans make decisions in the face of scarcity.
 These can be individual decisions, family decisions, business decisions or societal decisions.
-If you look around carefully, you will see that scarcity is a fact of life.
-Scarcity means that human wants for goods, services and resources exceed what is available.
-Resources, such as labor, tools, land, and raw materials are necessary to produce the goods and services we want but they exist in limited supply.
-Of course, the ultimate scarce resource is time – everyone, rich or poor, has just 24 hours in the day to try to acquire the goods they want.
+If you look around carefully, you will see that scarcity is a fact of life. means that human wants for goods, services and resources exceed what is available.
+Resources, such as labour, tools, land, and raw materials are necessary to produce the goods and services we want but they exist in limited supply.
+Of course, the ultimate scarce resource is time- everyone, rich or poor, has just 24 expendable hours in the day to earn income to acquire goods and services, for leisure time, or for sleep.
 At any point in time, there is only a finite amount of resources available.

-Think about it this way: In 2016, the labor force in Canada contained 19.4 million workers, according to Statistics Canada.
-The total area of the Canada is 9.99 million square kilometres.
-These are large numbers for such crucial resources, however, they are limited.
+Think about it this way: In 2015 the labour force in the United States contained over 158 million workers, according to the U.S. Bureau of Labor Statistics.
+The total land area was 3,794,101 square miles.
+While these are certainly large numbers, they are not infinite.
 Because these resources are limited, so are the numbers of goods and services we produce with them.
 Combine this with the fact that human wants seem to be virtually infinite, and you can see why scarcity is a problem.

-If you still do not believe that scarcity is a problem, consider the following: Does everyone need food to eat?
+If you still do not believe that scarcity is a problem, consider the following: Does everyone require food to eat?
 Does everyone need a decent place to live?
 Does everyone have access to healthcare?
-In every country in the world, there are people who are hungry, homeless, and in need of healthcare, just to focus on a few critical goods and services.
+In every country in the world, there are people who are hungry, homeless (for example, those who call park benches their beds, as Figure 1.1a shows), and in need of healthcare, just to focus on a few critical goods and services.
 Why is this the case?
 It is because of scarcity.
 Let’s delve into the concept of scarcity a little deeper, because it is crucial to understanding economics.

 The Problem of Scarcity

 Think about all the things you consume: food, shelter, clothing, transportation, healthcare, and entertainment.
 How do you acquire those items?
 You do not produce them yourself.
 You buy them.
 How do you afford the things you buy?
-You work for a wage.
-Or if you do not, someone else does on your behalf.
-Yet most of us never have enough to buy all the things we want.
+You work for pay.
+If you do not, someone else does on your behalf.
+Yet most of us never have enough income to buy all the things we want.
 This is because of scarcity.
-So how do we solve the problem of scarcity?
+So how do we solve it?

 Every society, at every level, must make choices about how to use its resources.
-Families must decide whether to spend their money on a new car or a vacation.
+Families must decide whether to spend their money on a new car or a fancy vacation.
 Towns must choose whether to put more of the budget into police and fire protection or into the school system.
-Nations must decide whether to devote more funds to national defence or to protecting the environment.
+Nations must decide whether to devote more funds to national defense or to protecting the environment.
 In most cases, there just isn’t enough money in the budget to do everything.
-So why do we not each just produce all of the things we consume?
-The simple answer is most of us do not know how, but that is not the main reason.
-Think back to pioneer days, when individuals knew how to do many more practical tasks than we do today, from building their homes, to growing crops, to hunting for food, or repairing their equipment.
-Most of us do not know how to do all—or any—of those things.
-It is not because we could not learn.
+How do we use our limited resources the best way possible, that is, to obtain the most goods and services we can?
+There are a couple of options.
+First, we could each produce everything we each consume.
+Alternatively, we could each produce some of what we want to consume, and “trade” for the rest of what we want.
+Let’s explore these options.
+Why do we not each just produce all of the things we consume?
+Think back to pioneer days, when individuals knew how to do so much more than we do today, from building their homes, to growing their crops, to hunting for food, to repairing their equipment.
+Most of us do not know how to do all—or any—of those things, but it is not because we could not learn.
 Rather, we do not have to.
-The reason why is something called the division and specialization of labor, a production innovation first put forth by Adam Smith in his book, The Wealth of Nations (See Figure 2).
+The reason why is something called the division and specialization of labour, a production innovation first put forth by Adam Smith (Figure 1.1b) in his book, The Wealth of Nations.

 The formal study of economics began when Adam Smith (1723–1790) published his famous book The Wealth of Nations in 1776.
 Many authors had written on economics in the centuries before Smith, but he was the first to address the subject in a comprehensive way.
-In the first chapter, Smith introduces the division of labor, which means that the way a good or service is produced is divided into a number of tasks that are performed by different workers, instead of all the tasks being done by the same person.
+In the first chapter, Smith introduces the concept of division of labour, which means that the way one produces a good or service is divided into a number of tasks that different workers perform, instead of all the tasks being done by the same person.

-To illustrate the division of labor, Smith counted how many tasks went into making a pin: drawing out a piece of wire, cutting it to the right length, straightening it, putting a head on one end and a point on the other, and packaging pins for sale, to name just a few.
-Smith counted 18 distinct tasks that were often done by different people—all for a pin!
+To illustrate division of labour, Smith counted how many tasks went into making a pin: drawing out a piece of wire, cutting it to the right length, straightening it, putting a head on one end and a point on the other, and packaging pins for sale, to name just a few.
+Smith counted 18 distinct tasks that different people performed—all for a pin, believe it or not!

 Modern businesses divide tasks as well.
-Even a relatively simple business like a restaurant divides up the task of serving meals into a range of jobs like top chef, sous chefs, kitchen help, servers to wait on the tables, a greeter at the door, janitors to clean up, and a business manager to handle paychecks and bills—not to mention the economic connections a restaurant has with suppliers of food, furniture, kitchen equipment, and the building where it is located.
-A complex business like a large manufacturing factory, such as the shoe factory shown in Figure 3 can have hundreds of job classifications.
+Even a relatively simple business like a restaurant divides the task of serving meals into a range of jobs like top chef, sous chefs, less-skilled kitchen help, servers to wait on the tables, a greeter at the door, janitors to clean up, and a business manager to handle paychecks and bills—not to mention the economic connections a restaurant has with suppliers of food, furniture, kitchen equipment, and the building where it is located.
+A complex business like a large manufacturing factory, such as the shoe factory (Figure 1.1c), or a hospital can have hundreds of job classifications.

-When the tasks involved with producing a good or service are divided and subdivided, workers and businesses can produce a greater quantity of output.
-In his observations of pin factories, Smith observed that one worker alone might make 20 pins in a day, but that a small business of 10 workers (some of whom would need to do two or three of the 18 tasks involved with pin-making), could make 48,000 pins in a day.
+When we divide and subdivide the tasks involved with producing a good or service, workers and businesses can produce a greater quantity of output.
+In his observations of pin factories, Smith noticed that one worker alone might make 20 pins in a day, but that a small business of 10 workers (some of whom would need to complete two or three of the 18 tasks involved with pin-making), could make 48,000 pins in a day.
 How can a group of workers, each specializing in certain tasks, produce so much more than the same number of workers who try to produce the entire good or service by themselves?
 Smith offered three reasons.

 First, specialization in a particular small job allows workers to focus on the parts of the production process where they have an advantage.
-(In later topics, we will develop this idea by discussing comparative advantage.)
+(In later chapters, we will develop this idea by discussing comparative advantage.)
 People have different skills, talents, and interests, so they will be better at some jobs than at others.
 The particular advantages may be based on educational choices, which are in turn shaped by interests and talents.
 Only those with medical degrees qualify to become doctors, for instance.
-For some goods, specialization will be affected by geography—it is easier to be a wheat farmer in Saskatchewan than in British Columbia, but easier to run a tourist hotel in BC than in Saskatchewan.
+For some goods, geography affects specialization.
+For example, it is easier to be a wheat farmer in North Dakota than in Florida, but easier to run a tourist hotel in Florida than in North Dakota.
 If you live in or near a big city, it is easier to attract enough customers to operate a successful dry cleaning business or movie theater than if you live in a sparsely populated rural area.
-Whatever the reason, if people specialize in the production of what they do best, they will be more productive than if they produce a combination of things, some of which they are good at and some of which they are not.
+Whatever the reason, if people specialize in the production of what they do best, they will be more effective than if they produce a combination of things, some of which they are good at and some of which they are not.

 Trade and Markets

-However, specialization only makes sense if workers can use the pay they receive for doing their jobs to purchase the other goods and services that they need.
+Specialization only makes sense, though, if workers can use the pay they receive for doing their jobs to purchase the other goods and services that they need.
 In short, specialization requires trade.

-You do not have to know anything about electronics or sound systems to play music—you just buy a phone, download the music and listen.
-You do not have to know anything about artificial fibers or the construction of sewing machines to wear a jacket—you just buy the jacket and wear it.
+You do not have to know anything about electronics or sound systems to play music—you just buy an iPod or MP3 player, download the music, and listen.
+You do not have to know anything about artificial fibers or the construction of sewing machines if you need a jacket—you just buy the jacket and wear it.
 You do not need to know anything about internal combustion engines to operate a car—you just get in and drive.
 Instead of trying to acquire all the knowledge and skills involved in producing all of the goods and services that you wish to consume, the market allows you to learn a specialized set of skills and then use the pay you receive to buy the goods and services you need or want.
 This is how our modern society has evolved into a strong economy.

 Why Study Economics?